 Robbie Fowler first joined BFS as a substitute and afterschool teacher in the Lower School in 2013.
 He has a wide back ground in educational theater, directing and choreographing professional regional children’s productions.
 Robbie is trained in responsive classroom technique.
 Robbie is the Mid-Day Assistant Teacher in the Red Room.

-Claudia Lewis (Preschool Afterschool Director) is an alumna of Brooklyn Friends School.
+Claudia Lewis, All Preschool Assistant Teacher in the Purple Room, and Preschool Afterschool Director, is an alumna of Brooklyn Friends School.
 She has taught and administered the BFS Preschool Afterschool Program for thirteen years.
 Claudia has a background in Human Development and Family Studies, and has a special interest in cultivating a responsive, creative and enriched environment for children.
-Claudia is a member of the Purple Room team.

-Jazelyn (Jazz) Montanez is a singer and dancer who loves to promote an environment of artistic exploration.
+Jazelyn (Jazz) Montanez, All Preschool Assistant Teacher in the Blue Room, is a singer and dancer who loves to promote an environment of artistic exploration.
 She has worked in the BFS Preschool, Afterschool, Camps, Athletics and Horizons programs for the past twelve years.
 A marathon runner, she organized the BFS Running team.
 Jazz is an anti-bias education leader and has worked as a student facilitator for our Upper School Latinx and Youth Action Project of WPC (White Privilege Conference) student groups.
-She is an alumna of Brooklyn Friends and is part of the Blue Room team.
+She is an alumna of Brooklyn Friends.

-Jackie Ortiz is an experienced Early Childhood Afterschool teacher who has been in our Preschool Afterschool Program for more than ten years.
+Jackie Ortiz is All-Preschool Assistant Teacher in the Green Room and Preschool Afterschool Head Teacher.
 She has a background in English Literature and has a talent for promoting a calm, nurturing and caring environment for children.
-Jackie is an All-Preschool Assistant Teacher with her home base in the Green Room and is the Preschool Afterschool Head Teacher.

 Preschool Specialists provide immeasurable enrichment to our children’s classroom program.
 They are: